bluk/corrosion/src/foreward.md

 # Foreward

-Consider this "book" a collection of random articles about Rust and related topics.
+Consider this "book" a collection of random articles about [Rust][rust] and related topics.

 I do not intend for this project to be a complete introduction to Rust.
 The organization (as well as much of the content) is constantly evolving.
 There are